spyking-circus/spyking-circus/docs_sphinx/code/config.rst

-    trig_file      =           # If external stimuli need to be considered as putative artefacts (see documentation) trig_windows   =           # The time windows of those external stimuli [in ms] clean_artefact = False     # If True, external artefacts induced by triggers will be suppressed from data make_plots     =           # Generate sanity plots of the averaged artefacts [Nothing or None if no plots]
+    trig_file      =           # If external stimuli need to be considered as putative artefacts (see documentation) trig_windows   =           # The time windows of those external stimuli [in ms] clean_artefact = False     # If True, external artefacts induced by triggers will be suppressed from data trig_unit      = ms        # The unit in which times are expressed: can be either ms or timestep make_plots     =           # Generate sanity plots of the averaged artefacts [Nothing or None if no plots]

 Parameters that are most likely to be changed: